 Please remember that taking holidays in term time will affect your child’s schooling as much as any other absence.
 If it is necessary to take a leave of absence, please notify the school, try to take as little time off as possible and overlap the leave with the school holidays.

-5 days or more unauthorised leave of absence will be referred to Dudley Council, Education Investigation for consideration of a fixed penalty fine or further legal proceedings.
+5 days or more unauthorised leave of absence will be referred to Dudley Council, Education Support Service for consideration of a fixed penalty fine or further legal proceedings.

 It is important we know children and their parents are safe and well.
 In the past where schools have not chased up the reasons as to why children are off school, it has then transpired that there have been tragic circumstances around these absences, eg illness of a parent and a child unable to seek help.